Transversally strictly hyperbolic systems: Introduction

-We now introduce transversally strictly hyperbolic systems: \begin{defi}\rm If for all $\rho \in \Sigma$, $L_\rho (\dot \rho) $ is strictly hyperbolic in the time direction, on $~T^*\RR^{d+1}/T_{\rho}\Sigma$ then we call $L$ a transversally strictly hyperbolic system. \end{defi} Here we note \cite[Proposition 2.2]{MeNi:KJM} \begin{lem} If $L$ is transversally strictly hyperbolic then $L$ is uniformly symmetrizable (equivalently uniformly diagonalizable), that is there is a family of hermitian symmetric matrices $S(t, x, \xi)$, such that $S$ and $S^{-1}$ are uniformly bounded and $ S A $ is symmetric. \end{lem} \begin{theo}[\cite{Me:X}]If there is a symmetrizer which is Lipschitz continuous in $(t,x,\xi)\in \RR^{d+1}\times S^{d-1}$ then the Cauchy problem for $L$ is $L^2$ well-posed and hence $L$ is a strongly hyperbolic system. \end{theo} The symmetrizer can not be chosen to be Lipschitz continuous, not even continuous in general (\cite{Me:X}).
-We discuss about this later.
-We say that $f(x)\in \gamma^{(s)}(\RR^{d})$, the Gevrey class of order $s$, if for any compact set $K\subset \RR^{d}$ there exist $C>0, A>0$ such that we have
+The Cauchy problem for smoothly symmetrizable hyperbolic systems is $L^2$ well-posed (see \cite{FL}).
+Smooth symmetrizability can be weakened as follows. \begin{theo}[\cite{Me:X}]If there is a symmetrizer which is Lipschitz continuous in $(t,x,\xi)\in \RR^{1+d}\times S^{d-1}$ then the Cauchy problem for $L$ is $L^2$ well-posed and hence $L$ is a strongly hyperbolic system. \end{theo} However the symmetrizer for transversally strictly hyperbolic systems can not be chosen to be Lipschitz continuous, not even continuous in general (see \cite[Lemma 3.3]{Me:X}).

+Recall that even at singular points of the characteristic vareity one can define a cone in the phase space, called the propagation cone, which contains all possible directions along which the singularities could propagate.
+In this note, in Section \ref{sec:compatible}, we study the Cauchy problem for transversally strictly hyperbolic systems with the propagation cone which is compatible $\Sigma$ (the definition will be given below) and we prove, under some additional conditions, that the Cauchy problem is $C^{\infty}$ well-posed for any lower order term (Theorems \ref{thm:involutive_bis} and \ref{thm:symplectic}).
+If $\Sigma$ is an involutive or a symplectic manifold this is indeed the case.
+In Section \ref{sec:noncompatible} we study the case when the propagation cone is incompatible with $\Sigma$.
+Taking an example containing a parameter proposed in \cite{Me:X} we show that the situation will be very complicated exhibiting well/ill posed results (depending on the parameter) of the Cauchy problem (Theorems \ref{thm:illposed}, \ref{thm:lessone} and \ref{thm:eqone}).

+Before closing this section we make some comments on the uniform symmetrizability.
+If the Cauchy problem is $L^2$ well-posed then the system is uniformly symmetrizable (see \cite[Theorem 1.2]{IvPe}) while the existence of a bounded symmetrizer does not imply in general the well-posedness of the Cauchy problem, even in $C^{\infty}$ (see \cite{St}).
+On the other hand \begin{theo}[\cite{Ka}] Assume that $L(t,x,\tau,\xi)$ is uniformly symmetrizable then the Cauchy problem for $L+B$ is well-posed in the Gevrey class of order $1<s< 2$ for any $B$. \end{theo} Here we say that $f(x)\in \gamma^{(s)}(\RR^{d})$, the Gevrey class of order $s$, if for any compact set $K\subset \RR^{d}$ there exist $C>0, A>0$ such that we have

+We denote $\gamma_0^{(s)}(\RR^d)=\gamma^{(s)}(\RR^d)\cap C_0^{\infty}(\RR^d)$.
+A simple proof of Theorem \ref{thm:CaGe} by symmetrization is found in \cite{CNR}.
+Thanks to Lemma \ref{lem:iosen} we have \begin{prop} Assume that $L$ is transversally strictly hyperbolic.
+Then the Cauchy problem for $L+B$ is well-posed in the Gevrey class of order $1<s< 2$ for any $B$. \end{prop} We will see in Section \ref{sec:noncompatible} that the Gevrey order $2$ in Proposition \ref{pro:transtrictG} can not be improved in general (Theorem \ref{thm:illposed}).